The importance of a business's website clearly relates to what % of revenue it is wholly or even partially responsible for.

 Likewise if the Sales and/or Marketing department are substandard, or in the case of a retail outlet - it resides in a street where no one goes - neither businesses are able to discover or reach their potential.
 This is all common sense stuff.

 Getting back to websites, if your website disappeared for 12 months, how much of an effect would it have on your business?
-If the answer is a massive loss of enquiries and revenue - then consider this - rather than losing your website, what if it was just a poor website; cheaply designed, badly search optimised, out of date, hard to navigate with ineffective or cheesy calls to action?
+If the answer is a massive loss of enquiries and revenue - then consider this - rather than losing your website, what if it was just a poor website; cheaply designed, badly written and search optimised, out of date, hard to navigate with ineffective or cheesy calls to action?

 A sub-standard website also affects a business's ability to reach its potential.
 The business will be throttled, revenue lost to competitors and wasted opportunities, etc.